buttercup/iconographer/README.md

 Icons fetched using `getIconForURL` are cached using a private `Iconographer` instance and an in-memory data store, so be careful not to over-use it.

+It is also possible, when using Iconographer in a **controlled** environment (where no other imports of Iconographer exist), to set the `Iconographer` instance within the library.
+This would be useful when specifying your own storage platform.
+Checkout the [`hybrid.js`](https://github.com/buttercup/iconographer/blob/master/example/hybrid.js) example for how to use this method.

 ### Managed (batch) icon fetching

 Instantiate the `Iconographer` class to get started: